eltoroit/student-progress/SALESFORCE/@ELTOROIT/README.md

         -   "This component is supported only in desktop browsers."
     -   Child component that fires events when a message is received
     -   @api function to publish events
--   Duplicate students
+-   Duplicate attendees
-    -   I had two michael students in the class.
+    -   I had two michael attendees in the class.
 Ask for FirstName and LastName when registering
     -   Also add a "nickname"
--   Display the time it took an student to complete the exercise
+-   Display the time it took an attendee to complete the exercise